-Particular attention was given to the number of score points awarded to each item or part of an item, and to ways of improving scoring reliability.
-Consistent with the approach used in TIMSS 1995, some free-response items were awarded 1 point, others 2 points, and some had more than one part, each worth 1 or 2 points.
-In general, 1 point was allocated for short-answer items (essentially scored correct or incorrect) that required students to provide a brief response to a question.
-In mathematics, these questions usually called for a numerical result.
-In science, the 1-point items usually required a short explanation or factual description in one or two sentences.
-In both subjects, 2-point items were those judged to demand more than a numerical response or a short written response.
-In mathematics, students were asked to show their work or explain their methods, and these responses were taken into account in scoring their correctness.
-In science, the 2-point items required a fuller explanation demonstrating knowledge of science concepts.
-The distinction between the 1- and 2-point items was sometimes hazy in science, and for some 2-point field-test items, the field-test data suggested little discrimination between the two score points.
+Particular attention was given to the number of score points awarded to each item or part of an item, and to improving scoring reliability.
+Consistent with the approach used in TIMSS 1995, some free-response items were awarded one point, others two points, and some had more than one part, each worth one or two points.
+In general, one point was allocated for short-answer items (essentially scored correct or incorrect) that required students to provide a brief response to a question.
+In mathematics, these questions usually called for a numerical result; in science, they usually required a one- or two-sentence explanation or factual description.
+In both subjects, two-point items were those demanding more than a numerical or short written response.
+In

+Nearly all items selected for the main survey had international mean discrimination indices above 0.3. mathematics, students were asked to show their work or explain their methods, and these explications were taken into account in scoring.
+In science, the two-point items required a fuller explanation demonstrating knowledge of science concepts.
+The distinction between the one- and two-point items was sometimes hazy in science, and for some two-point field-test items, the field-test data suggested little discrimination between the two score points.